Here are three super-simple, super-small baby steps for you to breeze through your emergency preparations.

 DON’T actually turn off the gas though, ‘cause no one wants to wake up to a cold shower.
 Plus in your area you might have to pay the gas company to come turn it back on.
-(Might be good practice for using some of your other prepper gear though...)
-Click here for instruction from The Family Handyman.
+(Might be good practice for using some of your other preparation gear though...)
+Click here for instructions.

 - Bung wrench

 - Emergency gas shut off wrench